ozankoc335/core/README.md

 ## Using the CLI client

-Compile and run Delta Chat Core command line utility, using `cargo`:
+Compile and run the command line utility, using `cargo`:

 ```
-$ cargo run --locked -p deltachat-repl -- ~/deltachat-db
+$ cargo run --locked -p deltachat-repl -- ~/profile-db
 ```
-where ~/deltachat-db is the database file.
-Delta Chat will create it if it does not exist.
+where ~/profile-db is the database file.
+The utility will create it if it does not exist.

 Optionally, install `deltachat-repl` binary with
 ```